GraphIt-DSL/graphit/README.md

- # graphit
-GraphIt DSL compiler.
+GraphIt Domain Specific Langauge and Compiler.

 Dependencies
 ===========

-To build Simit you need to install
+To build GraphIt you need to install
 [CMake 3.5.0 or greater](http://www.cmake.org/cmake/resources/software.html).
 This dependency alone will allow you to build GraphIt and generate high-performance C++ implemenations.

 To compile the generated C++ implementations with support for parallleism, you need CILK and OPENMP.
 One easy way to set up both CILK and OPENMP is to use intel parallel compiler (icpc).
-The compiler is free for [students] (https://software.intel.com/en-us/qualify-for-free-software/student).
-There are also open source CILK ([Tapir](http://cilk.mit.edu/tapir/)), and [OPENMP] (https://www.openmp.org/resources/openmp-compilers-tools/) implementations.
+The compiler is free for [students](https://software.intel.com/en-us/qualify-for-free-software/student).
+There are also open source CILK ([Tapir](http://cilk.mit.edu/tapir/)), and [OPENMP](https://www.openmp.org/resources/openmp-compilers-tools/) implementations.

 Build Graphit
 ===========